 Traditionally, businesses have approached cybersecurity as a way to protect their most important assets.
 These would include application, host-based, network (internal and external perimeter) and physical controls.
 While these strategies tend to work well in centralized, controlled and managed device networks, they are becoming increasingly extinct as more assets are added to networks, which require a multi-dimensional approach.

 To better protect your organization against cyber criminals, there are a number of steps to take.
-We’ve outlined below a few of the essential elements you should know of when developing your
+We’ve outlined below a few of the essential elements you should know of when developing your cybersecurity defence.

 Phishing Awareness and Social Engineering Response Training

 Phishing schemes are the widely perpetrated among various cyber crimes and can extremely sophisticated in their approach.

 Law enforcement and privacy/security firms alike have been studying this phenomenon over the course of several years, attempting to develop better ways to defend against such attacks, which are becoming more frequent.

 An attack can be as simple as infiltrating a business’ network by tricking customer service agent into giving away customer information over the phone.
 Coinbase, a major player in the BitCoin trading market, was the victim of a major phishing attack, when scammers were able to drain coins from user accounts by claiming they needed help accessing their accounts.

 This was even after two-step verification was enabled on those accounts.
 Eventually the criminals got access to Coinbase user accounts, changed passwords and stole the cryptocurrency from various users worth millions of dollars.
 Because of the nature of these crimes, your business must implement strict policies, procedures, safeguards and systems to avoid becoming another victim of a cybersecurity breach.

 Professional Data Security, Audits, Consultation and Other Services